-Corey Costelloe is the Economic Development Coordinator in Tehachapi, California, his hometown.
+Corey Costelloe is the Assistant City Manager in Tehachapi, California, his hometown.
 Costelloe joined the team at City Hall in September of 2017 after 15 years of work in the media and communications field, most recently at CSU Bakersfield where he served as Assistant Athletics Director for Communications.
 During his time at CSUB, Costelloe earned his Master’s in Public Administration.
 In 2017 the opportunity to come home and work for his local community prompted a switch in careers and a new purpose.

 Among his many duties in Tehachapi, Costelloe oversees the City’s economic development efforts which balances supporting small businesses while dealing with the raised economic profile of a community that is attracting national retailers and corporations.
 He also serves as the local liaison for trash and recycling compliance with WM and CalRecycle and assists in a variety of other general government issues.